Pulse

 # Namespace objects (function-only modules)

-Math, JSON, console, window, document, navigator,
+Math, JSON, console, window, document, navigator, crypto, Intl,

 # Classes (constructors + static methods)

-WeakMap, WeakSet, Number,
+WeakMap, WeakSet, XMLSerializer,

 # Statement functions